mrahtz/ocd-a3c/README.md

 ![](images/all_scores_graph.png)

-(Original log files for these runs, commands used to run them, resulting policies, and script used to plot results can be found at [ocd-a3c-runs/master_a19cf29](https://github.com/mrahtz/ocd-a3c-runs/tree/master_a19cf29).)
+(Original logs for these runs, commands used to run them, resulting policies, and script used to plot results can be found at [ocd-a3c-runs/master_a19cf29](https://github.com/mrahtz/ocd-a3c-runs/tree/master_a19cf29).)

-I'm assuming the discrepancies are just due to hyperparameter differences: the paper tries 50 different learning rates/initializations for each game and reports the best three, whereas all of our results use the same hyperparameters: learning rate 1e-4 and a gradient clip of 5.0 (with error regions showing variance over three random seeds).
+I'm assuming discrepancies are due to hyperparameter differences: the paper tries 50 different learning rates/initializations for each game and reports the best three, whereas our results use the same hyperparameters throughout: learning rate 1e-4 and a gradient clip of 5.0 (with shaded regions showing best/worst scores over three random seeds).

 ### Speedup from multiple workers